 stained glass studio london, stained glass studio, stained glass, stained glass artist, glass studio, John Reyntiens, Patrick Reyntiens, studio, london, Shoreditch, glass, architectural glass, artist, stained glass restoration, restoration, stained glass conservation, conservation, bespoke, design, stained glass windows, panels, antique glass, domestic, large scale, contemporary glass, public art, leading, lamination, acid etching, unique glass, techniques used, painting, kiln forming, leading stained glass, beautiful glass, gordons gin, alice temperley, Madonna, Versace, residential stained glass, residential, victoria grant, houses of parliament, her majesty, the queen, medieval, stained glass repair

 John Reyntiens made his first stained glass window when he was nine years old.
 He set up his stained glass studio in 1996 in London and since then has worked on everything from small scale domestic stained glass projects to art glass on a large scale in public buildings: Windsor Castle, Westminster Hall, Jesus College, Cambridge, and internationally in hospitals, museums, schools, churches, hotels and office buildings.
 Clients include Her Majesty the Queen and Versace.

-Having trained in fine and decorative arts, John follows his father, Patrick Reyntiens, in working in a painterly fine art tradition.
-Employing a combination of established techniques and new technologies, John’s art embraces the best of tradition and innovation.
-Working in his own studio, Reyntiens Glass Studio, John takes a flexible approach to architectural and stained glass.
-Hand-blown antique glass, acid etching, kiln-forming, staining, painting and gilding are used to achieve unique pieces of artwork.
+John trained in fine and decorative arts.
+Like his father, Patrick Reyntiens, he works in a fine art tradition.
+He brings a combination of established stained glass techniques and new contemporary glass technologies to new projects as well as to stained glass restoration and conservation work.
+His team use hand-blown antique glass, acid etching, kiln-forming, staining, painting and gilding to create unique pieces of artwork.